web11-ateves/aisuite/README.md

 ## Installation

+Users can install just the base `aisuite` package, or install a provider's package along with `aisuite`.

 This installs just the base package without installing any provider's SDK.

 ```shell
 pip install aisuite
 ```

-This installs anthropic along with anthropic
+This installs aisuite along with anthropic library.
 ```shell
 pip install aisuite[anthropic]
 ```